maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

           3. Data Flows: The element to connect entities and processes.
           4. Data Stores: where data is stored (drunms)
           5. Trust boundaries: where we show that different elements are operated by different entities and control is enforced. <br><br>

         <img width="600" height="300" alt="Screenshot 2025-08-26 at 1 51 19 PM" src="https://github.com/user-attachments/assets/8c809dd3-03cf-4b44-9165-db5f2d137e4e" />

+        *screenshot from video demonstrating all 5 different symbols and their usage

     2. What could possibly go wrong?
        - The heart of TM